francoameri/tools/software-tools/easy2boot/readme.md

 ![E2B](./images/E2B2.png)

 ## 🎯 Purpose
-[Easy2Boot](https://easy2boot.xyz/) (E2B) is a flexible multiboot solution that lets you create a single USB drive capable of booting multiple operating systems, utilities, and recovery tools.
+[Easy2Boot](https://easy2boot.xyz/) (E2B) is a free flexible multiboot solution that lets you create a single USB drive capable of booting multiple operating systems, utilities, and recovery tools.
 Instead of preparing a new bootable USB for each ISO, you simply copy the ISO file to your Easy2Boot drive and boot from it.

 ---